Spill to disk#

 provide multiple paths on separate local devices for spill (property

-spiller-spill-path in Spilling Properties).
+spiller-spill-path in Spilling properties).

 The system drive should not be used for spilling, especially not to the drive where the JVM is running and writing logs.
 Doing so may lead to cluster instability.
 Additionally, it is recommended to monitor the disk saturation of the configured spill paths.

-Presto treats spill paths as independent disks (see JBOD), so there is no need to use RAID for spill.
+Trino treats spill paths as independent disks (see JBOD), so there is no need to use RAID for spill.